Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "You *are* Allison."
 Julian observed, plainly not following her.

 "I mean you make me feel like a *person*.
 Like…" Allison took another giant swig of her beer.
-“Like you value me *as* me, and not for what you want from me.
-This whole shit with this house and the lawyers and the Byron Group, it’s just… it’s just people not giving a fuck about each other, and only thinking about what they can get. *Using* one another.”
+"Like you value me *as* me, and not for what you want from me.
+This whole shit with this house and the lawyers and the Byron Group, it’s just… it’s just people not giving a fuck about each other, and only thinking about what they can get. *Using* one another."

 "That’s what people do."
 Julian agreed.
-“That’s… pretty much the whole of human civilization right there.”
+"That’s… pretty much the whole of human civilization right there."

 "Exactly."